Study Abroad: Japan 2026

 Instructors: Associate Professor, Megan Jacobs, Associate Professor, Amaris Ketcham, and UNM Honors College Senior Teacher, Rosie Deal

 The course, Japan: Arts and Culture, will use an interdisciplinary framework to explore Japanese arts and crafts at the intersection of Japanese aesthetics, ecological philosophies, and religious practices, which ultimately explore humans’ relationship and interconnection with the natural world.
-Students will engage with readings in advance of our program departure to provide a framework of Japanese aesthetic sensibilities, philosophies, and perspectives.
+Students will engage with readings before our program departure to provide a framework for Japanese aesthetic sensibilities, philosophies, and perspectives.
 From exhibitions on yokai to contemporary photographers to ancient poets, we will look at a range of artists and art forms.
 Students will learn to research, unpack, and decode Japanese art within its cultural context.
-Through diverse readings, discussions, and exercises, students will develop a research topic and question, which they continue to develop through on-site research in Japan.
+Through diverse readings, discussions, and exercises, students will develop a research topic and question, which they will further refine through on-site research in Japan.

-Learning Objectives for UHON 301: Japan Arts and Culture, 3 credits
+Learning Objectives for Japan Arts and Culture, 3 credits

 HONORS FACULTY